Current Term Classes

 Designed to introduce students to the language of business, the course begins with the role of financial data in contemporary society, proceeds to develop the accounting model for capturing financial data, and finishes with the problems of measuring and reporting income, assets, liabilities, and equities.

-Continuation of ACCT 3010.
 Explores additional financial accounting topics with focus on managerial considerations and financial analysis.
 Cost accumulation, allocation, and product cost methods are studied in a manufacturing setting.
 Matters such as evaluation of performance planning, cost behavior, and special decisions are emphasized.
-Prerequisite: ACCT 3010

 Richard Lahijani | 3 UG Credits | Required